How to make the most of your masked language model for protein engineering: Introduction

 Antibodies are a class of natural immune proteins that have served as the starting point for the most successful class of biologic drugs \citep{carter2018next}, and are thus a focus of efforts to utilize machine learning to accelerate drug discovery.
 Developing an antibody therapeutic typically involves first identifying a candidate via animal immunization \citep{kohler1975continuous}, \textit{in vitro} screening libraries \citep{mccafferty1990phage}, or \textit{in silico} ``de novo'' design methods \citep{bennett2024atomically}.
 Second, because candidates usually require substantial improvement, \textit{in vitro} iterative optimization is used to refine the candidate into a valid therapeutic \citep{lu2020development}.

 The space of possible antibody sequence mutations is combinatorially vast, and only a small number of mutations are typically advantageous; meanwhile, optimization experiments are limited to hundreds of sequences and are costly and slow.
 Machine learning-guided iterative design improves this process by prioritizing mutated sequences which are likely to yield improvements along desired criteria.
 In each round, a language model receives top-performing candidates (seeds), and optionally receives additional sequence scoring functions (such as supervised models trained on sequences previously measured in the lab).
 The generative model, combined with a sampling algorithm, outputs mutated sequences, some of which are selected for the next round of lab measurements.
-This process is depicted in Figure \ref{fig:schematic}.

 Many protein language models \citep{madani2020progen,lin2022language,alamdari2023protein,hayes2024simulating,bhatnagar2025scaling} and antibody-specific language models \citep{shuai2021generative,olsen2024addressing,fournier2024protein,turnbull2024p,burbach2025curriculum} have been released in recent years.
-Because protein sequences lack causal directionality, masked language models (MLMs) rather than causal language models (CLMs) are the typical choice.
+Because protein sequences lack causal directionality, and because iterative design frequently involves conditioning on arbitrary fixed subsequences, masked language models (MLMs) rather than causal language models (CLMs) are the typical choice.
 Depending on the goals of the optimization campaign, the language model chosen may be one trained on a large human antibody dataset \citep[The Observed Antibody Space, OAS;][]{kovaltsuk2018observed}, on a database of antibodies with known structures \citep[enriched for therapeutic antibodies,][]{dunbar2014sabdab}, or on a more generic protein sequence database \citep{uniprot2015uniprot}.
 Regardless of the choice of model, the premise is that model likelihoods will positively correlate with the probability of the sequence yielding a valid, functional antibody.

 The goal of a sampling algorithm is to elicit from the MLM a large, diverse set of sequences with relatively high model likelihood and some notion of proximity to the seed sequences.
 Unfortunately, systematic evaluation of sampling MLM algorithms is essentially non-existent.
 Furthermore, previously-adopted MLM sampling algorithms employ mutation-centric iterative sampling procedures, essentially any-order analogues of greedy sampling methods for causal language model generation \citep{hoogeboom2021autoregressive,sahoo2024simple}.
 These methods are computationally costly and (as we will show later) empirically tend to elicit unlikely, dysfunctional sequences.